Star Wars: The Force Awakens: Plot

-Thirty years after the Battle of Endor, (Note: As depicted in Return of the Jedi (1983)) the First Order has risen from the fallen Galactic Empire and seeks to end the New Republic.
-The Resistance, led by General Leia Organa, opposes the First Order.
-Leia also searches for her lost twin brother, Luke Skywalker.
+Thirty years after the Battle of Endor, (Note: As depicted in Return of the Jedi (1983)) the First Order has risen from the fallen Galactic Empire and seeks to destroy the New Republic.
+General Leia Organa leads The Resistance against the First Order, while also searching for her lost twin brother Luke Skywalker.

-On the desert planet Jakku, Resistance pilot Poe Dameron receives a map to Luke's location.
-First Order stormtroopers commanded by Kylo Ren arrive and capture Poe.
-His droid, BB-8, escapes with the map and encounters Rey, a lone scavenger.
-Kylo tortures Poe using the Force and learns of BB-8.
-Stormtrooper FN-2187, disillusioned with the First Order, saves Poe, and they escape in a stolen TIE fighter.
+On the desert planet Jakku, Resistance pilot Poe Dameron receives a map to Luke's location before being captured by First Order stormtroopers commanded by Kylo Ren.
+His droid, BB-8, escapes with the map and encounters Rey, a solitary scavenger.
+Ren tortures Poe using the Force and learns of BB-8.
+A disillusioned stormtrooper called FN-2187 rescues Poe and the two escape in a stolen TIE fighter.
 Upon learning that FN-2187 has no other name, Poe names him "Finn".
-As they head to Jakku to retrieve BB-8, a First Order Star Destroyer shoots them, and they crash-land.
+As they head to Jakku to retrieve BB-8, the First Order shoots them down, and they crash-land.
 Finn survives and assumes Poe was killed after finding his jacket in the wreck.
-Finn encounters Rey and BB-8, but the First Order tracks them and launches an airstrike.
-Rey, Finn, and BB-8 steal the Millennium Falcon and escape Jakku.
+Finn encounters Rey and BB-8, and the First Order tries to destroy the three of them with an aerial bombardment.
+The trio steals the Millennium Falcon and escapes Jakku.

-The Falcon is discovered and boarded by Han Solo and Chewbacca.
-Gangs seeking to settle debts with Han attack, but the group escapes in the Falcon.
-At the First Order's Starkiller Base, a planet converted into a superweapon, Supreme Leader Snoke approves General Hux's request to use the weapon on the New Republic.
-Snoke questions Kylo's ability to deal with emotions surrounding his father, Han Solo, whom Kylo states means nothing to him.
+The Falcon is boarded and reclaimed by Han Solo and Chewbacca.
+Gangs seeking to settle debts with Han attack, but Han, Chewbacca, Finn, Rey and BB-8 escape in the Falcon.
+At the First Order's Starkiller Base—a planet converted into a superweapon—Supreme Leader Snoke approves General Hux's weapon for use on the New Republic.
+Snoke questions Ren's ability to deal with emotions surrounding his father, Han Solo, whom Ren states means nothing to him.

 Aboard the Falcon, Han determines that BB-8's map is incomplete.
-He then explains that Luke attempted to rebuild the Jedi Order but exiled himself when an apprentice turned to the dark side, destroyed Luke's temple, and slaughtered the other apprentices.
-The crew travels to the planet Takodana and meets with cantina owner Maz Kanata, who offers help getting BB-8 to the Resistance.
+He explains that Luke attempted to rebuild the Jedi Order but exiled himself when an apprentice turned to the dark side of the Force and slaughtered the other apprentices.
+The crew travels to the planet Takodana and meets with Maz Kanata, who offers to help deliver BB-8 to the Resistance.
 The Force draws Rey to a secluded vault, where she finds Anakin Skywalker's lightsaber.
-She experiences disturbing visions, including a childhood memory of a ship leaving her on Jakku.
-Rey denies the lightsaber at Maz's offering and flees into the woods.
+She experiences disturbing visions, including a childhood memory of being abandoned on Jakku.
+Maz encourages her to take the lightsaber, but she flees into the woods.
 Maz gives Finn the lightsaber for safekeeping.